2016 Funing tornado

-On the afternoon of June 23, 2016, a severe thunderstorm produced a large, violent tornado over Jiangsu province, China.
+On the afternoon of June 23, 2016, a severe thunderstorm produced an extremely large, deadly and violent tornado over the province of Jiangsu, China.
 Striking areas northeast of Yancheng around 2:30 p.m. local time, the tornado killed 98 people and injured 846 others (152 critically).
 The China Meteorological Administration later ranked the tornado as an EF4 on the Enhanced Fujita scale.
 Another tornado spawned by the same supercell killed one person in the Sheyang area.

+The Jiangsu tornado is the widest tornado in China's history since records and documentation began in 1950.

 Background

 During the late spring and early summer, a semi-permanent frontal boundary—called the meiyu front—emerges across eastern China, Taiwan, and Japan.
 This feature leads to prolonged periods of heavy rain and thunderstorms which frequently cause damage.
 Rainfall along this boundary tends to be particularly heavy in post-El Niño summers, such as the summer of 2016.
 On June 23, 2016, a band of intense thunderstorms roughly 600 mi across developed along the meiyu front in eastern China.
 One particular storm complex over Jiangsu Province spanned 250 to 300 mi and produced a tornado near Yancheng around 2:30 p.m. local time (0630 UTC).
 The tornado was accompanied by a hailstorm.
 Damage analysis found damage consistent with EF4 intensity, and the China Meteorological Administration rated the tornado as an EF4, with maximum sustained winds greater than 240 feet per second, or 165 mph.